ArunKrishnan0x168/amfoss-tasks/task-01/README.md

-## Asked to skip due to an error in the script (I manually starred all the amFOSS repos tho)
+# Star all the amFOSS repositories

+Done the script worked well and all the repos are now starred i've added a screenshot.png.Thanks.